decryptedlayer/Anubis/README.md

 For quantum resistant symmetric key based cryptographic algorithms, AES-256 will be used.
 Though AES-256 is suceptible to Grover's quantum search algorithm, its ability to be theoretically broken by a conventional quantum attack is unknown.
 Though strength of AES-256 will be diminished, effectively breaking AES-256 through a practical attack (non brute force attack) means will still require some form of exhaustive keyspace seach such as Biclique cryptanalysis attack or Grover's quantum search algorithm.

 To ensure integrity and authenticity of each message sent and received, Poly1305-AES<sup> 6</sup> will be used.
-Poly1305-AES which is a cryptographic message authentication code, utilises the AES block cipher to expand its keyspace ontop of a 128-bit (16 byte) computed authenticator of a variable-length message.
+Poly1305-AES which is a cryptographic message authentication code (MAC)<sup>7 </sup>, utilises the AES block cipher to expand its keyspace ontop of a 128-bit (16 byte) computed authenticator of a variable-length message.
 The security of Poly1305-AES is nearly identical to the underlying AES block cipher algorithm.
 Consequently, the only way for a quantum computer to attack Poly1305-AES is by using Grover's algorithm which will .

 **How clients are authenticated and messages sent and received**